-1. Polluted Air Filter
+1. Polluted air filter

 What does it mean when your car jerks?
-Air filters keep the car away from the road pollutants such as dirt, debris and other things that contaminate the engine.
+Air filters keep the car away from the road pollutants such as dirt, debris, and other things that contaminate the engine.
 Over time, filters are susceptible to accumulating obstructions and build-ups.
 In addition to pollutants, dirty air filters are also the cause of inefficient fuel combustion.

-2. Damaged Fuel Pipes
+2. Damaged fuel pipes

 The primary job of fuel pipes is transferring fuel from one section of the engine to another.
 It is possible that a car jerks when accelerating due to broken fuel pipes.
 In fact, the situation may even get worse and cause a fire in the car.
 Usually, it gets difficult for the car to accelerate due to disruption in fuel transfer.
 The internal combustion is susceptible to other major issues, once a fuel pipe leaks.

 To deal with this problem, check for leaks that may be chewed off by rats.
-Moreover, owners of old cars should pay attention to this issue because they are likely to faulty flue line.
+Moreover, owners of old cars should pay attention to this issue because they are likely to have a faulty flue line.

-3. Damaged Carburetor
+3. Damaged carburetor